kingston-hackSpace/OSC__RaspberryPi/README.md

 - You will see the numbers 0–4 printed in the server terminal as they arrive.

-Sucess! you have sent messeges from one program to another via OSC protocol.
+Success! you have sent messages from one program to another via OSC protocol.

 ----
 ### NOTES